ollhaa/cs_project/README.md

-# Cyber Security Project 1: Rate My Beer!
+# Cyber Security Project 1: RATE BEER!

 LINK: link to the repository https://github.com/ollhaa/cs_project
 #
 installation instructions if needed:
 1) git clone git@github.com:ollhaa/cs_project.git
-2) Admin:  Testuser 1: admin1234 passwors for testuser1: admin1234.
+2) Admin: admin1234 and passwors admin1234 for permission to add beers.
 You can also create superuser by command "python manage.py createsuperuser" or just registerate by using "Register"

 #
 Idea of application is that persons with admin rights are able to put different beers (perhaps from alko.fi) for registered users to evaluate.

 ### FLAW 1: SQL injection:

-exact source link pinpointing flaw 1...# views/145
+exact source link pinpointing flaw: https://github.com/ollhaa/cs_project/blob/f83eef6ba6645f135a7e98727dcadc1a5a1ec681/myapp/beers/views.py#L120
 #
 SQL injection is a security vulnerability that allows an unauthorized user to execute SQL queries against a database.
 It can be exploited in any type of application (console, web, desktop, mobile).
 An application might be vulnerable to SQL injection when allowing the user to enter some data that is later included in a database query.
 [1].